 - Institute of Optics

 These laboratories represent a diverse range of studies that span the development of the visual system to the interaction between visual perception and memory.
 Our investigators employ an equally diverse set of approaches, from molecular genetics and cellular biology to neurophysiology and psychophysics.
-The majority of CVS members also belong to the Rochester Chapter of the Society for Neuroscience.

 We invite you to explore the website to learn more about the laboratories, people and facilities that make CVS a vibrant and exciting scientific community.
 The Center for Visual Science is affiliated with a number of collaborative research efforts both within and outside the university.